boscobarberesbert/sprite-sorting-and-camera-culling/docs/README.md

 I am [Bosco Barber Esbert](https://es.linkedin.com/in/bosco-barber-esbert-b13876201), student of the [Bachelor's degree in Video Game Design and Development](https://www.citm.upc.edu/ing/estudis/grau-videojocs-bcn/) by [UPC](https://www.upc.edu/en) at [CITM](https://www.citm.upc.edu/).
 This content is generated for the second year’s subject Project II, under supervision of the lecturer [Ramón Santamaría](https://es.linkedin.com/in/raysan).

 # First things first
 In this website you will find information about Sprite Sorting and Camera Culling and how to implement them in your project.
-You can also visit the [main GitHub repository page](https://github.com/boscobarberesbert/sprite-sorting-and-camera-culling) where you will be able to find two Visual Studio projects, one with the Sprite Sorting and Camera Culling systems fully implemented and another one with some parts missing to help you practice.
+You can also visit the [repository](https://github.com/boscobarberesbert/sprite-sorting-and-camera-culling) where you will be able to find two Visual Studio projects, one with the Sprite Sorting and Camera Culling systems fully implemented and another one with some parts missing to help you practice.

 This research will solve the following questions and provide help to implement them in your code:
 * Do you want to change manually all your code every time you want to print something in a different order or you prefer an automatic method?